mohsenoid/Android-Interview-Questions/KOTLIN.md

    println(name!!.length) // throws KotlinNullPointerException
    ```

-7. #### Do we have a ternary operator in Kotlin just like java?
+7. #### Do we have a ternary operator in Kotlin just like Java?

    No, we don't have a ternary operator in Kotlin but you can use the functionality of ternary operator by using if-else or Elvis operator.

 8. #### What is Elvis operator in Kotlin?

    In Kotlin, you can assign `null` values to a variable by using the null safety property.
-To check if a value is having null value then you can use if-else or can use the Elvis operator i.e. `?: `For example:
+To check if a value is having null value then you can use if-else or can use the Elvis operator i.e. `?:` For example:

    ```kotlin
    var name:String? = "Some string"